Göte Carlid (1920−1953)

 Print

 Göte Samuel Carlid (née Carlsson), a composer, librarian and a scholar of the history of ideas, was born in Sandviken on 26 December 1920 and died on 30 June 1953 in Sundbyberg.
-After academic studies in Uppsala he worked as a librarian in Enköping and later in Sundbyberg, however, from 1950 he dedicated himself solely to composing.
+After academic studies in Uppsala he worked as a librarian in Enköping and later in Sollentuna, however, from 1950 he dedicated himself solely to composing.
 Carlid was a self-taught composer and his expressive music often emanated from a sonorous rather than a melodic perspective.

 Childhood and early years